NB1355/PP2/README.md

 * using GRID Layout to maintain responsivity

 ### Fixes
+* in Chrom => Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'.
 * 404 page not working
 * adjust contact form margins/padding relative to the grid structure